Manikanta-7342/PG-Management-System/README.md

 # HotePayant/PG Management System-Web Development
-In HotePayant project we use HTML,CSS and JavaScript.
+In HotePayant project we use HTML,CSS,php and JavaScript.
 It has two modules:-

 1.PG Owner Module